 Requirements for Admission to Graduate Studies for the Degree of Master of Science in Teaching

 A bachelor's degree from an accredited institution and certification as a teacher of biology or an associated field.
 At least three years of secondary school teaching.
 Satisfactory scores on the Graduate Record Examination, general (aptitude) section.

 Minimum Degree Requirements

 Thirty credits of course work to include a selection of courses in the Departments of Plant Biology and Biology which will broaden and balance the undergraduate work in biology.
-At least two 200-level courses in each department.
-Courses in four of the five following areas: anatomy; morphology and systematics; genetics; developmental biology; and environmental biology.
+Courses in four of the five following areas: anatomy; neurobiology; morphology and systematics; evolution; genetics; developmental biology; and environmental biology.
 Up to twelve credits of 100-level courses may be used for the above requirements where approved by the advisor and the dean.
-Appropriate courses in related science departments may be used to complete the required thirty credits.
+Appropriate courses in related science departments chosen with the studies committee may be used to complete the required thirty credits.
 No thesis is required; however, each degree recipient must complete a written examination.